 But the #indwelli isn’t just for when you’re stuck in line or on the bus or in a staff meeting.
 While your language learning may involve some extended, focused activities, you also want a hoard of easy, quick habits you can engage in without feeling like you are missing or postponing other aspects of your life.
 In other words, you want ways of making the language a part of your life so that learning and living are simultaneous. #indwelli helps you do that.

-If you’re stuck in that line or have a free minute at home and can’t think of an #indwelli off the top of your head, no problem: just check @IndwellingLang or #indwelli on Twitter and pick whatever suits the occasion!
+If you’re stuck in that line or have a free minute at home and can’t think of an #indwelli off the top of your head, no problem: just check @IndwellingLang or #indwelli on Twitter, or click the #indwelli tag at the bottom of the sidebar of any post on this site, and pick whatever suits the occasion!

 In addition to the tweet, many an #indwelli has a linked blog post here with further tips or variations.
 If you’re subscribed to new content notifications, you’ll be informed of these even if you don’t use Twitter.
 (You can subscribe in the sidebar or the footer of this page.)